Skip to main content

 Are plant-based burgers better for you than beef?

-While beef burgers do contain a higher value of essential amino acids, plant-based burgers are an excellent source of fibre, folates, and additional micronutrients.
+While beef burgers do often contain a higher value of essential amino acids, plant-based burgers are an excellent source of fibre, folates, and additional micronutrients.

 That being said, it’s important to identify what your personal health goals and preferences are.
 For a protein intake that is more complete, ensure you’re consuming a wide variety of plant protein sources.